usuaero/MachUpX/examples/How_To_Create_Input_Files.md

             "rho" : (float, array, or string, optional) If a float, the atmospheric density is assumed constant.
-If an array is given, this is assumed to be a density profile of the atmosphere.
-The first column is heights and the second column is densities.
+If an array is given, this is assumed to be either a density profile or a density field.
+MachUp will interpret a 2 column array as a profile where the first column is heights and the second column is densities.
+A 4 column array is a field where the first three columns are the position in flat-earth coordinates and the fourth column is the density.
                 MachUp will linearly interpolate these data.
-The user can also specify this as "standard", in which case a standard atmosphere profile will be used.
-This can also be a path to a csv file containing the density as a function of position.
-The first three columns contain the position in flat-earth coordinates and the last column contains the density.
-The file can also contain information in the same form as the profile array.
+These arrays can alternatively be stored as a csv file, in which case, this value should be the path to the file.

+                The following standard profiles can also be specified:

+                    "standard"

                 Defaults to density at sea-level.

-            "V_wind" : (vector or string, optional)
-                If a vector is given, this is assumed to be the wind velocity vector given in flat-earth coordinates which is constant throughout the scene.
-If a string is given, this is the path to a csv file containing the wind velocity as a function of position.
+            "V_wind" : (vector, array, or string, optional) If a vector is given, this is assumed to be the wind velocity vector given in flat-earth coordinates which is constant throughout the scene.
+If an array is given, this is assumed to be either a wind profile or a wind field.
+MachUp will interpret a 4 column array as a velocity profile where the first column is heights and the last three columns are velocity components in flat-earth coordinates.
+A 6 column array is a field where the first three columns are positions in flat-earth coordinates and the fourth through sixth columns are velocity components in flat-earth coordinates.
+These arrays can alternatively be stored as a csv file, in which case, this value should be the path to the file.

-                The first three columns contain the position and the last three columns contain the velocity vector at each position, all in flat-earth coordinates.
-NOTE: This does not affect computation for all aircraft where the "type" of the "state" is set as "aerodynamic".
+                NOTE: This does not affect computation for all aircraft where the "type" of the "state" is specified as "aerodynamic".

                 Defaults to no wind.

         "aircraft" : (dict)